hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/04_bcbio_nextgen.md

 * `--retries 3`: number of times to retry a job on failure
 * `--timeout 380`: numbers of minutes to wait for a cluster to start up before timing out
 * `-rW=72:00`: specifies resource options to pass along to the underlying queue scheduler

-**`bcbio` pipeline runs in parallel using the IPython parallel framework.
-This allows scaling beyond the cores available on a single machine, and requires multiple machines with a shared filesystem like standard cluster environments.**
-Although, we will only ask for a single core in our job submission script `bcbio` will use the parameters provided in the command to spin up the appropriate number of cores required at each stage of the pipeline.

 The job can take on the range of hours to days depending on the size of your dataset, and so rather than running interactively we will create a job submission script.